bitcoin/bitcoin/doc/README_osx.txt

 Background images and other features can be added to DMG files by inserting a .DS_Store before creation.
-The easiest way to create this file is to build a DMG without one, move it to a device running OSX, customize the layout, then grab the .DS_Store file for later use.
+The easiest way to create this file is to build a DMG without one, move it to a device running OS X, customize the layout, then grab the .DS_Store file for later use.
 That is the approach taken here.

-As of OSX Mavericks (10.9), using an Apple-blessed key to sign binaries is a requirement in order to satisfy the new Gatekeeper requirements.
+As of OS X Mavericks (10.9), using an Apple-blessed key to sign binaries is a requirement in order to satisfy the new Gatekeeper requirements.
 Because this private key cannot be shared, we'll have to be a bit creative in order for the build process to remain somewhat deterministic.
 Here's how it works:

-- Builders use gitian to create an unsigned release.
+- Builders use Gitian to create an unsigned release.
 This outputs an unsigned dmg which users may choose to bless and run.
 It also outputs an unsigned app structure in the form of a tarball, which also contains all of the tools that have been previously (deterministically) built in order to create a final dmg.
 - The Apple keyholder uses this unsigned app to create a detached signature, using the script that is also included there.
-- Builders feed the unsigned app + detached signature back into gitian.
+- Builders feed the unsigned app + detached signature back into Gitian.
 It uses the pre-built tools to recombine the pieces into a deterministic dmg.